1. Network connectivity in ADHD¶

 Posterior parietal cortex

-Increased connectivity was also associated with increased attention and better accuracy on NoGo tasks.
+Increased connectivity was also associated with increased attention and better accuracy in NoGo tasks.

-One study found no correlates of network connectivity related to the symptom of cognitive flexibility that would have revealed differences between autism spectrum disorders, ADHD, or nonaffected individuals.
+One study found no correlates of network connectivity in relation to the symptom of cognitive flexibility that would have revealed differences between autism spectrum disorders, ADHD or non-affected individuals.

 1.1.2.
-Altered structure of the frontal-parietal attentional network¶
+Altered structure of the frontal-parietal attention network¶

-ADHD-affected children showed in the frontal-parietal attentional network compared to non-affected children
+Children with ADHD showed the following in the frontal-parietal attention network compared to persons with ADHD

 - A larger diameter